-- List the things you must complete before you go to bed.
+- List the things you must do before you go to bed.

-Here, if you didn’t undersand, we’re speaking about things that will have a positive impact on your life.
+Here, if you didn’t understand, we’re speaking about things that will have a positive impact on your life.

 The idea behind the main idea, sort to say, is to set a goal and deconstruct it.
 The final outcome will be a set of daily tasks that have to be done before closing your eyes.

 Two short examples: